 Some frameworks, like Flask, adopt a more flexible approach, allowing developers to make more decisions about project structure and configuration.

-5. Built-in Security Features
+5. Built-in security features

 Django includes built-in security features, such as protection against common web vulnerabilities like Cross-Site Scripting (XSS), Cross-Site Request Forgery (CSRF), and SQL injection.
 These features are implemented by default, enhancing the security of Django applications.